Kdaniel06/Python_League-classification_MicroService/README.md

     ...
 }
 ```

+### Automatic testing
+If you want to test the endpoints you can use **PyTest**.
+Install pytest in your environment and run the code:
+    ```bash
+    pytest
+    ```

+After run the command you will be able to see the passed and failed tests.

 ## Contributions
 If you would like to contribute to this project, feel free to fork the repository and submit a pull request.